lucia2007/discover-the-code/README.md

   The wireframes were created in [Figma](https://figma.com).
 Originally I intended to make the app very colorful, but later I opted for a cleaner look.
 Also at first I thought I would do a different layout for the desktop with the rules on the right, but in the end I opted for a uniform look across different devices and screen widths.

   In comparison with the original design, I changed the look of the sercret row and instead of question marks I used images of keys.
-Instead of a toggle I used a music not icon to make it clear what this button was intended for.
+Instead of a toggle I used a music note icon to make it clear what this button was intended for.

   [Wireframes for all devices](./readme-images/wireframes.png)

   #### Dependency diagram

   As the game of Mastermind is quite complex, I began by creating [a dependency diagram](https://www.figma.com/file/QEIjBXsR941WeLv8P5d6R9/Dependency-graph?node-id=0%3A1&t=tmvBBQln2l3eHZIf-0) to help me organize/plan the flow of the game.
-This was extremely useful especially in moments, when it was not clear were a certain function or feature belonged what the dependencies were or with what should be tackled next.
+This was extremely useful especially in moments, when it was not clear were a certain function or feature belonged, what the dependencies were or with what should be tackled next.
 I started by working on the HTML and the most basic functionalities, adding complexity and new features as I went along, finishing by adding "nice-to-have" features like adding an option to play deep focus music.

 [Back to top](#contents)
 ## Site Structure